Malek-Abdelal/reading-notes/Advance-Python-401/class-03.md

 ## Things I want to know more about

-So excited to learn more about OOP and go deeply in it.
+So excited to learn more about OOP and going deeply in it.